 Ray became known by many locals as Charlie No Face, although he was better known as the Green Man.
 Exactly why he was called the Green Man is not entirely known, but some say he wore plaid green shorts while others say he had a green hue about him.

 It was years later that Ray started to gain acclaim and notoriety of sorts.
 No one knows for sure but years later, maybe in the early 1940’s, Ray started to walk at night along Route 351 between Koppel and New Galilee.
 He kept his course with a walking stick and by keeping one foot on the paved road and the other on the gravel shoulder.
 Word got around about his nightly walks and people, especially curiosity-seeking teenagers, started driving along Route 351 to catch a glimpse of him.
 Most kids just drove by him in fear but others stopped to talk and befriended him.
 People were generally very kind to him and even gave him beer and cigarettes.
 A handful of folks demeaned him and reportedly gave him cigarettes laced with drugs.
 The zenith of his popularity was in the late 1950’s and 1960’s when he encountered folks on a regular basis.

 His stepfather Orin passed away in 1963 and his mother Lula died in 1966.
 Ray continued his nightly walks for many years until age started to catch up with him in the 1970’s.
 I believe he continue to reside in the family home with his younger sister Valda V. (Robinson) Rice, whose husband Milton “John” Rice died in Michigan in 1970, for some time.
 In the early 1980’s he took up residence in the Beaver County Geriatric Center (now Friendship Ridge nursing home) in Beaver, Pennsylvania.
-He died on June 11, 1985, at the age of seventy-four and was buried in Grandview Cemetery in Beaver Falls.
+Ray died on June 11, 1985, at the age of seventy-four and was buried with his father Robert in Grandview Cemetery in Beaver Falls.